CarlsonCarlson/CarlSite/README.md

 # carlSite

+Binary rain is in website!!!
+TODO: Need to be able to commit it to my own fork of the repos
+TODO: Adjust settings to make it work as a background

 I think the best way to proceed is to:

 1. make a layout of the site on paper